cognominal/spc-learn/subgoals.md

   *  hovering a word should higlight the word and its translation
     * [ ] data comes from a teacher mode.
 The teacher should click a word then its translation so that hover one highlights the other
 * wiktionary definition panel
-   * [ ] clicking on a word should produce its definition.
-It worked, now broken
+   * [] clicking on a word should produce its definition.
    * [ ] it should also show the non inflexed form
+   * [ ] clicking on a word outside the current section should change the section
 * [ ] using a ts adapter to sqlite
 * [ ] some logic to support many documents and their translation.
 How to ask grok to produce suitable document
 * [ ] a list of documents.
 Little prince comess to mind.
 And some Poutine, Lavrov addresses, but that's my bias.